Engee documentation

 Details

-Reynolds number value corresponding to the lower boundary of the transition zone between laminar and turbulent flow regimes.
-Above this value, inertial forces begin to dominate, resulting in a transition from laminar to turbulent flow.
-The value by default corresponds to a round pipe with a smooth inner surface.
+The value of the Reynolds number corresponding to the lower boundary of the transition zone between laminar and turbulent flow regimes.
+Above this value, inertial forces begin to dominate, as a result of which the flow passes from laminar to turbulent mode.
+The default value corresponds to a round tube with a smooth inner surface.

 Default value